-"In some of the BNPP Group's businesses, particularly Global Markets (which represented 17% of the BNPP Group's revenue in 2023) and Asset/Liability Management, protracted market movements, particularly asset price declines, can reduce the level of activity in the market or reduce market liquidity.
+In some of the BNPP Group's businesses, particularly Global Markets (which represented 17% of the BNPP Group's revenue in 2022) and Asset/Liability Management, protracted market movements, particularly asset price declines, can reduce the level of activity in the market or reduce market liquidity.
 These developments can lead to material losses if the BNPP Group cannot close out deteriorating positions in a timely way.
 This is particularly true for assets that are intrinsically illiquid.
 Assets that are not traded on stock exchanges or other public trading markets, such as certain derivative contracts between financial institutions, may have values that the BNPP Group calculates using models rather than publicly-quoted prices.
 Monitoring the deterioration of prices of assets like these is difficult and could lead to significant unanticipated losses.
 The BNPP Group is exposed to the risk that the maturity, interest rate or currencies of its assets might not match those of its liabilities.
-The timing of payments on certain of the BNPP Group's assets is uncertain and, if the BNPP Group receives lower revenues than expected at a given time, it might require additional market funding in order to meet its obligations on its liabilities.
-While the BNPP Group imposes strict limits on the gaps between its assets and its liabilities as part of its risk management procedures, it cannot be certain that these limits will be fully effective to eliminate potential negative effects arising from asset and liability mismatches."
+The timing of payments on certain of the BNPP Group's assets is uncertain, and if the BNPP Group receives lower revenues than expected at a given time, it might require additional market funding in order to meet its obligations on its liabilities.
+While the BNPP Group imposes strict limits on the gaps between its assets and its liabilities as part of its risk management procedures, it cannot be certain that these limits will be fully effective to eliminate potential negative effects arising from asset and liability mismatches.

-13. In Chapter 1 RISK FACTORS, the text under the header 1.4.3 Risks regarding credit ratings of the BNPP Group being downgraded shall be deleted and replaced as follows:
+1.4.3 Risks regarding credit ratings of the BNPP Group being downgraded

-"Credit ratings have a significant impact on the BNPP Group's liquidity and cost of funding.
+Credit ratings have a significant impact on the BNPP Group's liquidity.
 The BNPP Group is rated by four ratings agencies: Standard & Poor's, Moody's, Fitch and DRBS.
-On 24 April 2023.
-Standard & Poor's confirmed the long-term rating of BNP Paribas SA's deposits and senior preferred debt rating as A+, and its short- term rating as A-1 with a stable outlook.
-On 14 June 2024, Fitch maintained its long-term deposits and senior preferred debt rating for BNP Paribas SA at AA- and its short term deposits and senior preferred debt rating for BNP Paribas SA at F1+ and revised its outlook to stable.
-On 15 February 2024, Moody's confirmed its long-term deposits and senior preferred debt rating as Aa3, and its short-term rating as P-1, with a stable outlook.
-On 20 June 2024, DBRS confirmed BNP Paribas SA's senior preferred debt rating as AA (low), and its short-term rating as R-1(middle), with a stable outlook.
+On 24 April 2023, Standard & Poor's confirmed the long-term rating of BNP Paribas SA's deposits and senior preferred debt rating as A+, and its short- term rating as A-1 with a stable outlook.
+On 3 July 2023, Fitch maintained its long-term deposits and senior preferred debt rating for BNP Paribas SA at AA- and its short term deposits and senior preferred debt rating for BNP Paribas SA at F1+ and revised its outlook to stable.
+On 5 July 2022, Moody's confirmed its long-term deposits and senior preferred debt rating as Aa3, and its short-term rating as P-1, with a stable outlook.
+On 21 June 2023, DBRS confirmed BNP Paribas SA's senior preferred debt rating as AA (low), and its short-term rating as R-1(middle), with a stable outlook.
 A downgrade in the BNPP Group's credit rating could affect the liquidity and competitive position of the BNPP Group.
-It could also increase the BNPP Group's borrowing costs, limit access to the capital markets or trigger additional obligations under its covered bonds or under certain bilateral provisions in some trading. derivative or collateralised financing contacts.
-A downgrade in the sovereign credit rating of France, the BNPP Group's principal country market, could also indirectly affect BNPPs' credit rating and cost of funding due to a potential resulting increase in the risk premium of French financial institutions.
+It could also increase the BNPP Group's borrowing costs, limit access to the capital markets or trigger additional obligations under its covered bonds or under certain bilateral provisions in some trading, derivative or collateralised financing contacts.